MacintoshGarden/Website/Documentation/Features.md

   * Offsite linked images automatically downloaded and cached
   * Improved new / unread / updated engine
 * Fresh user functionality
+  * New accounts do not require users to tie an E-Mail address to the account.
   * Account control / ownership
     * Scrub account [equal to deleting digital footprint on website]
   * Friends system
   * Private messaging
   * Personal notepad